 Student Life Leadership Group

-Mike Edmonds has been at Colorado College for the past 21 years.
-In addition to his role as V.P. for Student Life/Dean of Students, Mike is also a faculty member in the theatre and dance department.
+Mike Edmonds has been at Colorado College for the past 23 years.
+In addition to his role as Dean of Students/Vice President of Student Life, Dean Edmonds is also a faculty member in the theatre and dance department.
 Prior to joining the Colorado College administration, he was assistant dean of students and adjunct professor of theatre arts at the University of Mississippi.
-Dr. Edmonds holds a Bachelor of Arts, Master’s, and Ph.D. from Ole Miss.
-He has completed a post-graduate institute at Harvard University, and he is a graduate of the Center for Creative Leadership.
+Dean Edmonds holds a Bachelor of Arts, Master’s, and Ph.D. from Ole Miss.
+He completed a post-graduate institute at Harvard University, and is a graduate of the Center for Creative Leadership.

 Dean Edmonds has been honored with a number of awards, including the Educator of the Year Award from the Urban League of the Pikes Peak Region; the national St. George Award from the American Cancer Society; the inaugural Lifetime Achievement Award from the National Forensic League; the Citizen of the Year Award from Omega Psi Phi; the Colorado College Center for Service and Learning Award; the Victor Nelson Cisneros Diversity Award, which was presented at the 2010 Colorado College Honors Convocation; and the 2011 Gresham Riley Award, which recognizes faculty and staff of the College who have made a significant difference to the Colorado College community through outstanding service, commitment and accomplishment.